-Prof. Pottow joined the faculty in 2003.
-Prior to coming to Michigan, he worked at several bankruptcy firms, including Weil, Gotshal and Manges of New York and the former Hill & Barlow of Boston.
+Professor Pottow joined the faculty in 2003.
+Prior to coming to Michigan Law, he worked at several prominent firms in private practice, including Weil, Gotshal and Manges of New York and the former Hill & Barlow of Boston.
 His practice focused on debtor representation in complex Chapter 11 restructurings.
-He was also an active litigator whose cases included representing a gender-based asylum seeker from Afghanistan in U.S. Immigration Court and a small bankruptcy party before the U.S. Supreme Court.
+He was also an active litigator whose trial work included representing a gender-based asylum seeker from Afghanistan in U.S. Immigration Court.